Vartdalsfjorden

 Vartdalsfjorden is a fjord (more technically, a strait) in Møre og Romsdal county, Norway.
-It begins at the Storfjorden and Sulafjorden in the northeast and flows through the municipalities of Hareid and Ulstein on the northern shore of the fjord and through the municipalities of Ørsta and Volda on the southern shore.
+It begins at the Storfjorden and Sulafjorden in the northeast and flows through Hareid Municipality and Ulstein Municipality on the northern shore of the fjord and through Ørsta Municipality and Volda Municipality on the southern shore.

 The 20 km long fjord has one road crossing, the Eiksund Tunnel.
 The deepest part of the fjord reaches 365 m below sea level.
+The village of Vartdal lies on the southern shore of the fjord in Ørsta Municipality.

+History

-The village of Vartdal lies on the southern shore of the fjord in Ørsta.
-From 1895 until 1964, the southern banks of the fjord were part of the municipality of Vartdal.
+From 1895 until 1964, the southern banks of the fjord were part of the old Vartdal Municipality.